Michael-Austin-Mesa/wine-classification-project/README.md

 - This information could be used to reach a better understanding of why wines are rated high or low.

 # Initial Thoughts
-My initial hypothesis is that drivers of churn will likely be features that relate to the personal life of the customer, such as having a family/partner, and being a senior citizen.
-I added two more features relating to having multiple lines with phone service and having internet service with Telco.
+My initial hypothesis is that drivers of quality will likely be features that affect a wine's flavor, such as ph, alcohol percentage, and different acidities.

 # Plan
-- Acquire data from SQL database
+- Acquire data from Kaggle

 - Prepare data by encoding strings, renaming columns, dropping unnecessary columns

 - Explore data in search of drivers of upsets and answer the following:

->Is tenure significantly different in customers who have churned than customers who have not churned?
+>Does acidity share a relationship with quality?

->Does a customer having a partner affectchurn?
+>Does residual sugar affect quality?

->Does a customer having dependents play a role in churn?
+>Does sulfur dioxide affect quality?

->Is a customer's senior citizen status related to churn?
+>Does pH affect quality?

->Does a customer having internet service affect churn?
+>Does amount of sulphates affect quality?

->Does a customer having multiple lines with phone service affect churn?
+>Does alcohol content affect quality?

-- Develop a model to predict if a customer will churn
+- Develop a model to predict if a win will be of quality 3-5 or 6-8
 > Use drivers identified in explore to build predictive models

 > Evaluation of models on train and validate data